Is wine ‘o’ clock posing a major threat to your health?

 - Other accidents caused by ‘risk-taking’ behaviour such as road accidents

-So when it gets to ‘wine o’clock’ this evening, just think of the risks and try something different instead.
+So when it gets to ‘wine o’clock’ this evening, why not try something different instead.
 Whether that’s going to a dance class that’s been on your list for a while, helping a charity in your free time, yoga or even starting a novel.
 Maybe you can impose a ‘no drinking in the week’ rule just to ensure that you are clocking up some serious sober time.
 Remember; admitting that you might be drinking too much is not a moral issue, it’s a health issue.
 There’s no shame in actively taking steps to look after yourself.
 Filling up your ‘wine o’clock’ time with more productive activities could be a giant step closer to happiness.

 ABOUT THE AUTHOR